Latent Gaussian Splatting for 4D Panoptic Occupancy Tracking: Related Work

 In this section, we first briefly review methods for 3D occupancy prediction, followed by a discussion of sparse representations addressing the dense 3D nature of the task, and finally cover 4D panoptic occupancy tracking.

-{\parskip=2pt \textit{3D Occupancy Prediction}: While the majority of 3D perception in autonomous driving still relies on bounding-box representations~\cite{mohan2024progressive}, the promise of finer geometric details has led to significant advances in 3D semantic occupancy prediction in recent years~\cite{ma2024COTR, mohan2026forecastocc}.
+{\parskip=2pt \textit{3D Occupancy Prediction}: While the majority of 3D perception in autonomous driving still relies on bounding-box representations, the promise of finer geometric details has led to significant advances in 3D semantic occupancy prediction in recent years~\cite{ma2024COTR, mohan2026forecastocc}.
 Notably, Occ3D~\cite{tian2023occ3d} extends the widely adopted nuScenes~\cite{caesar2020nuscenes} and Waymo~\cite{sun2020waymo} datasets to semantic occupancy prediction, providing more challenging dynamic scenes.
 Current state-of-the-art thereon \cite{zhang2023OccFormer,wei2023SurroundOcc,ma2024COTR} largely follows MaskFormer~\cite{cheng2021MaskFormer}, employing a mask-based transformer decoder and posing the task as 3D segmentation.
-SparseOcc~\cite{tang2024SparseOcc} and PaSCo~\cite{cao2024PaSCo} show that, akin to 2D panoptic image segmentation, such a decoder can be adapted straightforwardly to predict 3D panoptic occupancy.
-However, while this can be conceptually easy, we observe that treating (local) instance and (global) semantic masks as equals (as done in these prior approaches) can lead to underconfident instance segmentation due to the larger semantic masks generally dominating, requiring careful handling. }
+SparseOcc~\cite{tang2024SparseOcc} and PaSCo~\cite{cao2024PaSCo} show that, akin to 2D panoptic image segmentation, such a decoder can be adapted straightforwardly to predict 3D panoptic occupancy. }